cyphertjohn/compositionalanalyzer/README.md

 ```
 The analyzer constructed this summary by interpreting dc and ba as transition formulas, or\-ing those together, and then pre-pending the interpretation of fe to the result.

 The implementation for intepreting path-expressions of loop-free code can be found in `transition.ml`.
 The intepretations for program statements can be found at around line 240.
 The interpretation for extend is called mul, and choice is called add at lines 224 and 194 respectively.
-The add and mul functions are more complicated that what is given above due to the particular representation of a transition formula, but the effectively implemented the definitions above.
+The add and mul functions are more complicated that what is given above due to the particular representation of a transition formula, but the fuctions essentially implement the definitions above.
 Finally, whole path-expressions are intepreted with the recursive `eval` function in `cra.ml`.

 > Open `max.while` and write a program that sets a variable "max" to the maximum of variables "x", "y", and "z" such that the assertion passes.